tintulip/cla-organisation/README.md

 ## Multiple Region Support

 By default, GuardDuty is only enabled for the region selected.
+In this case, GuardDuty is manually enabled for all opted-in regions, Guard duty cannot be enabled for opted out regions.
+This had to be done manually in terraform as there is no [terraform](https://github.com/hashicorp/terraform/issues/24476) endpoint to make the code more dynamic.

 In each directory, the `main.tf` file references the respective `guardduty` module multiple times for every region that needs to be enabled.
 The region aliases are placed in the `provider.tf` file.

 An example of `provider.tf` contents:
 ```terraform